dandigangi/touchytouchy/README.md

 ![alt tag](preview-2.jpg)

-TouchyTouchy was a play around project that involved working with ReactJS, SASS and Gulp.
+TouchyTouchy was a play around project that involved working with ReactJS, SASS, Browserify and Gulp.

 ## Installation